 All of these methods can cause a woman to have symptoms of menopause, including hot flashes, night sweats, vaginal dryness, and mood swings.

 These options were used more often in the past, but are rarely given now.
 Megestrol acetate (Megace®) is a progesterone-like drug used that can be used as a hormone treatment of advanced breast cancer, usually for women whose cancers do not respond to the other hormone treatments.
 Its major side effect is weight gain, and it is sometimes used in higher doses to reverse weight loss for people with advanced cancer.

 Androgens (male hormones) may rarely be considered after other hormone treatments for advanced breast cancer have been tried.
 They are sometimes effective, but they can cause masculine characteristics to develop such as an increase in body hair and a deeper voice.

 Another option that may rarely be tried when the cancer is no longer responding to other hormone drugs is giving high doses of estrogen.
 The main risk is of serious blood clots (like DVTs and PEs).
-Patients also have trouble with nausea.
+This treatment can also cause nausea.